 Alpha Blondy, whose real name is Seydou koné, is an Ivorian singer who saw his artistic career really start in 1982 with his first album “Jah glory !".
-A first album which will be talked about above all through its flagship title "Brigadier Sabari (Operation punch)" and which will earn him the nickname "African Bob Marley" ...
+A first album which will make talk about it above all through its flagship title "Brigadier Sabari (Operation punch)" and which will earn him the nickname "African Bob Marley" ...

 New album "Cocody rock" two years later in 1984, album which produced a single single with the same name as the album.
 Just like “Apartheid is Nazism” which came out in 1985.
 Two albums with mixed success after all.
 The album "Jerusalem" in 1986 from which will be extracted mainly "To work is too hard" will not do better.

 This is not the case with the album "Revolution", album which was released a year later in 1987 and which will produce what will surely remain as one of his biggest hits, namely "Sweet Fanta Diallo".

 New album "The prophets" in 1989, album which unfortunately goes relatively unnoticed.
 The album "Masada" which was released three years later in 1992 allows the artist to finally find the path to success thanks to the title "Rendez-vous".